microsoft/pxt-arcade/docs/courses/csintro1/loops/project.md

 # Activity: Loops Project

-Make your own unique games!
+Now its time to put the concepts together and make your own unique games!

 ```codecard
 [